ahuitron/blog/testing/content/_index.md

 Hi!
-I'm Alfredo.
-I'm a Product Manager at Atlassian based out of San Francisco, California.
+I'm Alfredo, a Product Manager at Atlassian based out of San Francisco, California.
 I grew up in Texas and studied Advertising and CS at UT Austin.

 I've spent the first year out of college building Beacon, a new cloud security product at Atlassian.